 Posted January 25 2016, 3:05 PM PST by Marilou Ubungen

-Make 2016 A Year of ServicePosted in Windermere Foundation and Community by Marilou Ubungen
+Make 2016 A Year of ServicePosted in Community and Windermere Foundation by Marilou Ubungen

 On January 18, 2016, many people across the U.S. engaged in service activities on the federal holiday to honor the life and teachings of Dr. Martin Luther King, Jr., and to continue his legacy of service.
 The MLK Day of Service is also a part of United We Serve, the President’s national call to service initiative which is built upon the belief that ordinary people can come together and achieve extraordinary things when given the proper tools.

 If you did not get a chance to volunteer on MLK Day, there are many opportunities for you to get involved and help out others in your community throughout the year.
 You can visit Serve.gov to find volunteer opportunities near you.

 Here are some ideas for how you can help out in your community: